swenson/caswenson.com/posts/json_api_design.md

 It may be more verbose and larger, but it is more extensible, easier to parse, and can preserve order without relying on tricky JSON parsing.

-## Your top-level response should always be a object
+## Your top-level response should always be an object

 You may be tempted to make the top-level response for a list operation be an array, but it is critical that it always be an object.